Stark-State-Software-Devlopment-Guild/SDGSandbox/Notes/git-github_notes/markdown/intro.md

 > 1. Scroll to the bottom of the page where you see this box
 >
 >      ![alt text][img6]
->    <sub><b>Note:</b> Edit the top box to a short quick comment of the changes this smaller top box is called the commit message box the bottom box is for a lengthier description of the changes or additions it is called the description box.
+>    <sub><b>Note:</b> Edit the top box to a short comment of the changes this smaller top box is called the commit message box the bottom box is for a lengthier description of the changes or additions it is called the description box.
 Wite both a short and a long explanation for your changes in the respective text boxes.<sub>
 >
 > 1. Click the Commit changes button
 >
 ###### After creating a Commit you can Veiw the Changes
-> 1. Click the Code tab at the top right of the page.
+> 1. Click the Code tab at the top left of the page.
 >
 >      ![alt text][img7]
 > 1. Click Commits.
 This shows the list of all the commits made for the branch your currently on.